 to the service.

-This WMS is implemented using GeoServer version 2.3 software hosted on a server at the Australian Institute of Marine Science.
+This WMS is implemented using GeoServer version 2.13 software hosted on a Amazon Web Services (AWS) server.
+Associated

-Associated with each WMS layer is a corresponding cached tiled service which is much faster then the WMS.
-Please use the
+with each WMS layer is a corresponding cached tiled service which is much faster then the WMS.
+Please use the cached version

 The layers that are available can be discovered by inspecting the GetCapabilities document generated by the GeoServer.
 This

 XML document lists all the layers, their descriptions and available rendering styles.
 Most WMS clients should be able to

 read this document allowing easy access to all the layers from this service.

 For ArcMap use the following steps to add this service: